lenaMK/doc/conf/ICC2025_theMatterOfMaps.md

   - it included a collective and participatory performance
   - in which the public was invited to interact – by which i mean mutilate, destroy, remodel – a clay reproduction of the monument

-1. Both artists found a way to reflect the stakes of their narrative in the materials chosen to enact them
+1. Both artists found a way to reflect the **stakes** of their narrative in the **materials** chosen to enact them
-2. By enacting them in public, or even with the public, they provide a sort of cleansing or healing ritual, creating a new shared history and showing us a way forward.
+2. By enacting them in public, or even **with** the public, they provide a sort of cleansing or healing ritual, creating a new shared history and showing us a way forward.

 ### Matter matters

-In the theoretical sphere, these ideas relate to *new materialisms* and authors such as Karen Barad, arguing that « *matter matters*: the material matters because it bears meaning » (Vitali Rosati, 2024, p.
+In the theoretical sphere, these ideas relate to *new materialisms* and authors such as Karen Barad, arguing that « *matter matters*: the *material* matters because it **bears** meaning » (Vitali Rosati, 2024, p.
 62).

 Considering that ideas, thoughts and concepts are expressed in a physical, material instance

-- the medium I choose for my map needed to effectively defy colonial mindsets about the territory
+- my map’s medium needed to effectively defy colonial mindsets about the territory
   - instead of the virgin *terra nullius*
   - one could associate with a blank sheet of paper, *the* bureaucratic medium
 - i looked for a raw, organic material